Abhishek-Mangalur/HR-Management_System/README.md

 ### In HR Login: <br>
 HR can Add or Remove the new employee details <br>
-For every option there are two options
+For every entity there are two options
 Add option And View option

 ![Logo](/Images/HR_Homepage.png)